-As an example, Lex requires the user to consider a language as a sequence of independent patterns.
-Unfortunately, there are many computer languages that are considered regular, which do not fit this model.
-This model also places restrictions on when action code may be executed.
-Since action code can only be associated with complete patterns, if action code must be executed before an entire pattern is matched then the pattern must be broken into smaller units.
-Instead of being forced to disrupt the regular expression syntax, it is desirable to retain a single expression and embed code for performing actions directly into the transitions which move over the characters.
-After all we know the transitions are there.
+This model of execution, where the runtime alternates between regular expression matching and user code exectution places severe restrictions on when action code may be executed.
+Since action code can only be associated with complete patterns, any action code which must be executed before an entire pattern is matched requires that the pattern be broken into smaller units.
+Instead of being forced to disrupt the regular expression syntax and write smaller expressions, it is desirable to retain a single expression and embed code for performing actions directly into the transitions which move over the characters.
+After all, capable programmers are astutely aware of the machinery underlying their programs, so why not provide them with access to that machinery?

-Perl allows one to link patterns together using arbitrary program code.
-This is very flexible and powerful, however we can be more concise, clear and robust if we avoid gluing together regular expressions with if statements and while loops, and instead only compose parsers with regular expression operators.
 To achieve this we require an action execution model for associating code with the sub-expressions of a regular expression in a way that does not disrupt its syntax.

-The primary goal of Ragel is therefore to provide developers with an ability to embed actions into the transitions and states of a regular expression in support the definition of entire parsers or large sections of parsers using a single regular expression that is compiled to a simple state machine.
+The primary goal of Ragel is to provide developers with an ability to embed actions into the transitions and states of a regular expression's state machine in support of the definition of entire parsers or large sections of parsers using a single regular expression.
 From the regular expression we gain a clear and concise statement of our language.
 From the state machine we obtain a very fast and robust executable that lends itself to many kinds of analysis and visualization.